Sateetje/awesome-nem-projects/README.md

 * [Aerotrading Ltd](http://aerotrading.co/) - The biggest blockchain consultancy company.
 * [Asta | Blockchain](http://www.astablockchain.com/) - We work with our clients to develop use cases for real world Blockchain solutions.
 * [Atraura Blockchain](https://www.atraurablockchain.com/) - The mission of Atraura Blockchain is to respond to the concerns of our clients related to Blockchain technology, providing talent, information and solutions that allow companies to exploit their value proposition in the clearest and most efficient way possible.
+* [CerebralFix](https://cerebralfix.com/) - Gaming studios, in collaboration with Xarcade, that envisions creating web and mobile games based on NEM blockchain technology.
 * [Dragonfly Fintech](http://www.dfintech.com/) - Pioneering leading edge blockchain platform solution provider for a financial ecosystem, including for the payment, clearing, and settlement sector.
 * [GoBlock](https://www.goblock.io) - Make blockchain solutions accessible to companies, governments and their end users.
+* [He3Labs](https://www.he3labs.com/) - We assess, architect, and develop blockchain solutions that bring the power of enterprise-level security, auditability, and scale to any organization.
 * [KCHAIN](https://kchain.kr/) - Join [Telegram](https://t.me/kchain_lab) - Leading global professional blockchain consulting company, providing a broad range of blockchain services and solutions in strategy, consulting, digital technology and operations.
 * [RapidQube Digital Solutions](http://www.rapidqube.com/) - On the NEM Blockchain implementing an advanced medical health records application.
+* [Tech Bureau](https://techbureau.com/) - Fintech and cryptocurrency group company in Japan, the U.S. and Europe.
+Develops software and services for blockchain technology.

 ## Education
+* [Cache](https://getcache.io/platforms) - Series of platforms that will help make blockchain more usable & accessible to developers and businesses throughout the world.
 * [CoderSchool](http://www.coderschool.vn/) - Proposal for Coderschool and the NEM Foundation to work together in 2018 to developers on NEM Blockchain technology ([Proposal](https://forum.nem.io/t/coderschool-funding-collaboration-with-nem/13399)).
 * [Devslopes](https://devslopes.com/blockchain) - Become a Certified NEM Blockchain Developer.
 * [nemBOX](http://nembox.io) - The Best Place to Learn NEM Blockchain.
 * [SKILLONOMY](http://skillonomy.org/) - Join [Telegram](https://t.me/skillonomy) - Online income goal-oriented peer-2-peer educational platform that tokenizes every productive user action.
+* [RocketShoes](https://rocketshoes.io/) - Join [Telegram](https://t.me/RocketShoes_Community) - blockchain powered digital asset platform for the future of education and work.
 * [Tutellus](https://www.tutellus.io/) - Join [Telegram](https://t.me/tutellus) - The EdTech platform that pays you for learning.

 ## Exchanges/Trading